 River Catfish Rigs

-Catfishing is becoming an attractive sport for fishermen, especially in rivers where all giant species like Blue, Channel, or Flathead catfish can be found from coast to coast from southern Canada to northern Mexico, and record size fish are being taken anywhere and everywhere using basic catfish setups including Catfish Rigs.
+Catfishing is becoming an attractive sport for fishermen, especially in rivers where all giant species like Blue, Channel, or Flathead catfish can be found from coast to coast from southern Canada to northern Mexico.
+Record size fish are being taken anywhere and everywhere using basic catfish setups including Catfish Rigs.
 What catfish rigs are used in rivers?

 River Catfish Rigs: